NEIGHBORHOOD INVENTORY PROTOCOL

 The protocol asks us to reflect on three critical questions…

 What was this landscape like for a kid my age who was a member of the indigenous people living prior to colonization?

 How did this landscape get to be the way it is now?
 Based on what values?

 What is the most sustainable vision I can imagine for my neighbor in the year 2050 or 2100, in a time when my children and then my grandchildren will be the age I am now?

 We encourage students to work in phases over weeks, months, or even over different seasons of the year.
 Enjoy getting to know your neighborhood.
 Learn how you can help your neighborhood association, a local nonprofit, or your city government make improvements.
 That’s how democracy works.
 You’ve got to participate in it.

 Download one or more of the following checklist categories to get yourself thinking about your neighborhood.
 Take the checklist, your journal, and your phone/camera for a walk.
 Make some field notes.
 What do you see?
 How did it come to be this way?
 What improvements do you suggest?

-Here are checklists for all seven categories.
+Here are checklists for all eight categories.
 Where would you like to start?

 See some intriguing examples made by other students:

 I can observe and inventory human land use decisions that have resulted in the current conditions of a half mile to one mile radius surrounding the place where I live.